 - Zones US, MS, LS, CS; USDA 6-9.

 - Eastern U.S. native to 410 feet tall and wide, spreading slowly by suckers.

 - Thin, strong branches form a vertical pattern.

 - Tooth-edged, dark green, 3- to 4 inches leaves appear late in spring, turn golden yellow in fall.

 - At bloom time, each branch tip carries several 4- to 6 inches-long spires of tiny, gleaming white flowers with a spicy perfume.

 Selections include the following; most grow about as wide as tall.

-'Anne Bidwell'.
-To 46 ft., with extra-large flower clusters late in the season.
+- To 46 feet., with extra-large flower clusters late in the season.